Su hermana menor: Reception

 For La Nación, it was a "comedy with a simple theme, exhibiting most pleasingly the virtue of good taste in regard to its dramatic and scenic features" while Calki in El Mundo writes: "everything is smoothly presented, resolving the conflict... by means of an abundance of dialogue.
-This is no doubt intended to show poetically that by keeping to the road, sentimental kitch can be avoided.
+This is no doubt intended to show poetically that by keeping to the road, sentimental kitsch can be avoided.